-F-1 students who receive Science, Technology, Engineering and Mathematics (STEM) degrees and meet other requirements (see below) are eligible to apply for a 24-month extension of their Post-Completion Optional Practical Training (OPT).
+F-1 students who receive Science, Technology, Engineering, and Mathematics (STEM) degrees and meet the requirements below are eligible to apply for a 24-month extension of their Post-Completion Optional Practical Training (OPT).

 With Academic Training, eligible J-1 students can deepen their Northeastern experience with employment opportunities that relate to their field of study.

-F-1 students on Post-Completion Optional Training are required to report specific changes of their status to the Office of Global Services (OGS).
+F-1 students on Post-Completion Optional Practical Training (OPT) are required to report specific changes of their status to the Office of Global Services.
 See the full list below.

 This is a sample J-1 scholar incidental employment letter from organizations or universities other than Northeastern.